godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 **As it was with Godot 3.0, Godot 4.0 is only the beginning of the Godot 4 journey.** We still expect users to encounter workflow-breaking bugs (especially on less common hardware).
 Some workflows will still feel somewhat unpolished, and performance won't be optimized yet in this first stable release.
 But rest assured, we plan to publish releases frequently and regularly (as we have with the Alphas and Betas).
 So you can expect versions 4.0.1, 4.0.2, etc. to follow very soon, with new features and bigger improvements [coming later this year in Godot 4.1](/article/release-management-4-0-and-beyond).

 As for Godot 3 users, needless to say, you'll continue to receive a lot of care as we backport relevant features and bugfixes to the upcoming Godot 3.6.
-This is going to be our long-term support (LTS) release, that we plan to maintain for the foreseeable future to enable existing Godot 3 project.
-Throughout the development of Godot 4 we've been backporting a lot of compatible and relevant work, and you will notice a few of new features have already made it into Godot 3.4 and 3.5.
+This is going to be our long-term support (LTS) release, that we plan to maintain for the foreseeable future to enable existing Godot 3 projects.
+Throughout the development of Godot 4 we've been backporting a lot of compatible and relevant work, and you will notice a few of the new features have already made it into Godot 3.4 and 3.5.

 Without further ado, feel free to jump straight to the [download page](/download)!

 Our friends at [GDQuest](https://www.gdquest.com/) prepared a wonderful video to highlight just how huge the Godot 4.0 release is.
 They also took the lead on writing this blog post, enabling the contributors from the Production team to focus on technical aspects of this release.
-The GDQuest team makes amazing [open source demos](https://github.com/gdquest-demos/godot-4.0-new-features) and [YouTube tutorials](https://www.youtube.com/@GDQuest), and they make [professional courses for Godot](https://gdquest.mavenseed.com/courses/)!
+The GDQuest team makes amazing [open source demos](https://github.com/gdquest-demos/godot-4.0-new-features) and [YouTube tutorials](https://www.youtube.com/@GDQuest).
+They also make [professional courses for Godot](https://gdquest.mavenseed.com/courses/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/chXAjMQrcZk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>